Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 Database connections require a connection string -- a URL.
 You created several during Assignment 0, and they are stored in your `.env` file.
 This includes the host, the database name, the SSL mode, and your user id and password.
 Obviously, the latter must be kept secret, so you only store it in the `.env` file, never in code, and you must take care that the `.env` file is listed in the `.gitignore`.
 You don't use SSL for the local connection, but you will for the cloud resident database.

+In your app, you want to centralize the management of the database connection.
+You do this for two reasons:

+- When you stop the server, you need to bring all database connections to a graceful end.
+- You want to have a pool of reused connections for efficiency.

+You'll have a dedicated module in a db folder for the purpose.

 ## **5.8 Understanding Schema**

 The schema of a relational database is the list of tables and their properties.
 Each table has a name and a list of columns.
 Each column has a name and a datatype: String, Int, Boolean, Timestamp, etc..
 One column is typically the primary key.
 The schema also describes database constraints: columns where the values can't be null, or columns where all values must be unique.
 Relations between tables may be defined.
 This implement the associations previously described, and for relations, there may be one or several foreign keys, i.e. pointers to the corresponding entries in a different table.

+The following SQL statements create the tables with various schema elements.

 **Users Table:**
 ```sql